department-of-veterans-affairs/va.gov-team/products/health-care/beneficiary-travel/engineering/frontend_url_options.md

 |/travel-pay/pre-approvals/{preapproval_id}|N/A|Details about a single travel reimbursement pre-approval|
 |/travel-pay/pre-approvals/new|N/A|Create a new pre-approval|

-It is easy to add these URLs because the organization is consistent - we know the pre-approvals are different from claims, but still related to travel-pay, so: `/travel-pay/pre-approvals`
+It is easy to add these URLs because the organization is consistent - we know the pre-approvals are different from claims, but still related to travel-pay, so: `/travel-pay/pre-approvals`.
+However, the readability of the URL, though organized, may be lacking when compared with options below.

 ## Action Category URLs
 - **Pros**: Separates notion of viewing claims and creating claims in the URL, which may be meaningful to Veterans.